How to transform tshirt neckline featured image

 • You can also use bias tape made out of woven material as well, but the neckline will not stretch as much.

 • In this tutorial I used bias tape that matches the color of the T-shirt (white).
 However, using a different colored bias tape can also add an extra “pop” to your T-shirt as well!
+In the video tutorial I use a different colored bias tape for better visualization.

 INSTRUCTIONS: